Concerned about Eating Disorders?

 Consider these questions:

-- Do you constantly calculate numbers of fat grams and calories?
+- Do you typically calculate numbers of fat grams and calories in what you eat?

 - Do you weigh yourself often and find yourself obsessed with the number on the scale?

 - Do you exercise to burn off calories and not for health and enjoyment?

 - Do you ever feel out of control when you are eating?

 - Do your eating patterns include extreme dieting, preferences for certain foods, withdrawn or ritualized behavior at mealtime or secretive bingeing?